[Moderate revision–posted 5/23/23 (replaces 6/11/15 edition)]

 5. Responding to Media Inquiries

-The Office of Communications & Marketing appoints a staff person within the office to serve as the official media spokesperson for the university.
-However, faculty and staff are encouraged to respond to media inquiries directly when acting in their areas of academic or professional expertise.
-Faculty and staff who respond to media inquiries are encouraged to send, via email or phone call, a brief report on the media contact to the Office of Communications & Marketing so that a record of media mentions of the university can be recorded.
-Should the faculty or staff deem a media inquiry to be of a controversial or a questionable nature, faculty and staff should feel free to utilize the services of the Office of Communications & Marketing.
+Faculty and staff may respond to media inquiries directly when acting in their areas of academic or professional expertise.
+Faculty and staff who respond to media inquiries should send, via email or phone call, a brief report on the media contact to the Office of Communications & Marketing so that a record of media mentions of the university can be recorded.
+Should a faculty or staff member deem a media inquiry controversial or questionable, they should contact the Office of Communications & Marketing.

 04 Audit Services